joostvangils/BPMN_RPA/README.md

 * DrawIO (Freeware based on the mxGraph model notation of https://app.diagrams.net/)
 * Microsoft Visio

 There is no need for installing BPMN-RPA Studio, DrawIO or Visio to run the flows.
-Installing these applications is only needed for creating the flows.
+Installing one of these applications is only needed for creating the flows.

 ### Content:
 * [Quick Start](#Quick-start)